 This confidential student-level report provides individual student performance data for multiple test administrations.
-Spring 2014 scores and achievement levels are provided for each tested student in science.
-In addition, scores and achievement levels are included for fall 2013, 2012, 2011, 2010, and 2009 NECAP reading, mathematics, and writing as well as spring 2013, 2012, 2011, 2010, and 2009 NECAP science for students in New Hampshire, Rhode Island, and Vermont.
-Student performance on future test administrations will be included on this report over time.
-This report can be saved, printed, or exported as a pdf file.
+Spring 2016 scores and achievement levels are provided for each tested student in science.
+In addition, scores and achievement levels are included for fall 2013, 2012, 2011, 2010, and 2009 NECAP reading, mathematics, and writing as well as spring 2015, 2014, 2013, 2012, 2011, 2010, and 2009 NECAP science for students in Rhode Island and Vermont.
+New Hampshire changed its student testing ID assignment process in 2015, so historical NECAP results (beyond the current administration) are no longer available for New Hampshire students.
+This report can be saved, printed, or exported as a pdf.